Sushantmulmuley/EmployeeManagementSystem/README.md

 * Sql Database

 ## Installation
-* Download apk file from github
+* Download file from github , open the sln file
-* install it in you system (pc) or run it in virtual environment
+* Run it on .Net 8.0 framework Environment

 ## Getting Started
 This is an example of how you may give instructions on setting up your project locally.